Abee-85/telecom-churn-intelligence-dashboard/README.md

 # Telecom Customer Churn Intelligence Dashboard

-> MCA Final Year Project using Machine Learning, ETL, and Business Intelligence techniques for telecom customer churn prediction and retention analytics.

----

 ## Project Overview

 The Telecom Customer Churn Intelligence Dashboard is an AI-based analytics system designed to predict customer churn in the telecom industry using Machine Learning algorithms and Business Intelligence tools.